Aliases for CDK4 Gene

 The protein encoded by this gene is a member of the Ser/Thr protein kinase family.
 This protein is highly similar to the gene products of S. cerevisiae cdc28 and S. pombe cdc2.
 It is a catalytic subunit of the protein kinase complex that is important for cell cycle G1 phase progression.
 The activity of this kinase is restricted to the G1-S phase, which is controlled by the regulatory subunits D-type cyclins and CDK inhibitor p16(INK4a).
 This kinase was shown to be responsible for the phosphorylation of retinoblastoma gene product (Rb).
 Mutations in this gene as well as in its related proteins including D-type cyclins, p16(INK4a) and Rb were all found to be associated with tumorigenesis of a variety of cancers.
 Multiple polyadenylation sites of this gene have been reported. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CDK4 Gene

 CDK4 (Cyclin-Dependent Kinase 4) is a Protein Coding gene.
-Diseases associated with CDK4 include cdk4-related cutaneous malignant melanoma and melanoma, cutaneous malignant, 3.
-Among its related pathways are PI3K-Akt signaling pathway and Developmental Biology.
+Diseases associated with CDK4 include melanoma, cutaneous malignant, 3 and cdk4-related cutaneous malignant melanoma.
+Among its related pathways are Signaling by GPCR and Cellular Senescence.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDK1.
+An important paralog of this gene is TEN1-CDK3.

 UniProtKB/Swiss-Prot for CDK4 Gene